-“Saving endangered wildlife and habitats through sustainable conservation breeding, education, and responsible land stewardship.“
+“Saving endangered wildlife and habitats through sustainable assurance populations, expanding education initiatives, and responsible land stewardship.“

-In 1938, the Gilman family (Gilman Paper Company) acquired the White Oak property.
-In 1982, philanthropist Howard Gilman established a significant program for the conservation and propagation of imperiled species at White Oak.
+1982: Philanthropist Howard Gilman established a program for the conservation and propagation of imperiled species at White Oak.

-In 1993, The Howard Gilman Foundation began hosting national and international conferences and seminars at White Oak on issues of conservation and the environment, arts and culture, and public policy.
+1993: The Howard Gilman Foundation expanded White Oak’s work and vision by hosting national and international conferences and seminars on conservation, arts and culture, and public policy.

 2013: TWF Conservation acquired White Oak and has developed into a state-of-the-art center for leading ecological research and conservation, while also serving as a hub for educational programs and development